 For instance, Amazon.com features a wide variety of Bibles in hardcover, paperback, and Kindle editions, and you can use their handy "Look inside" feature to actually view a portion of the text to see whether it's suitable for you.

-Excellent for Bible study!
+Excellent for serious Bible study!

 Essentially "literal translations" from the original Hebrew, Greek, and Aramaic manuscripts.